joe307bad/act/docs/Keycloak.md

 4. Select Add to access token
 5. Select Save

-The `username` mapper can be added without adding a `username` attribute to each user.
+The `username` and `firstName` mapper can be added without adding these attributes to each user.
+The `firstName` mapper should be passed through to the access token as `full_name`.
+This is achieved by using the Token Claim Name.

-To add the `admin` attribute, these are the general steps:
+To add the `admin` attribute to each user, these are the general steps:

 1. Users > View all users >
 2. Select Users who should be admins > Attributes >